 8. Frequent Critical or Insulting Remarks

-Excessive criticism between partners is one of the most destructive behaviors in any relationship, and one most likely to lead to divorce.
+When it comes to bahvious that can undermine the best relationship—excessive criticism can be a huge proble.
+It is one of the most destructive behaviors in any relationship, and one most likely to lead to divorce.

 If your partner repeatedly criticizes and insults you, he or she is not showing you the respect any marriage partner deserves.